What is Warmachine?

 The Fantasy Setting

 Warmachine is a game about industrialized "Full Metal Fantasy" minatures combat.
-The Warmachine universe is about the warring nations of the Iron Kingdoms, or Immoren in the world of Caen.
-Each faction has its own attributes, such as the advanced technology of Cygnar or the proud patriotism of Khador.
+The Warmachine universe is about the warring nations of the Iron Kingdoms, located on the continent of Immoren, based in the world of Caen.
+Plus some armies that have invaded from the afterlife (Urcaen) and/or a place "beyond" Urcaen.
+Each Faction has its own attributes, such as the advanced technology of Cygnar or the proud patriotism of Khador.